jundalisay/sp/content/en/research/bhaskara/siddhanta/verse-1-06.md

 title: "Siddhanta"
 heading: "Verse 6"
 weight: 3
-description: ""
+description: "A Siddhanta work ie an astronomical treatise"
 c: "darkgoldenrod"
 ---

-Verse 6.
+### Verse 6.

-A Siddhanta work ie an astronomical treatise is such a one which deals with the various measures of time ranging from a Trti  up to the duration of a Kalpa which culminates in a deluge ; planetary theory , arithmatical computations as well as algebraical processes , Questions with respect to intricate ideas and their answers , location of the earth , the stars and the planets , and description and usage of instruments.
+A Siddhanta work ie an astronomical treatise is such a one which deals with:
+- the various measures of time ranging from a Trti up to the duration of a Kalpa which culminates in a deluge
+- planetary theory
+- arithmatical computations as well as algebraical processes
+- questions with respect to intricate ideas and their answers
+- location of the earth, the stars and the planets
+- description and usage of instruments.

 Verse 7

-Though one knows astrology and that part of the science of Jyotisha which is known as Samhita (and which deals with various subjects like Muhurtas i.e . auspicious moments to be prescribed for various functions , Desarishtas ie Calamitous occurences to the countries etc . ) which form a part of the Science , he cannot answer so many intricate problems pertaining to Artronomy.
+Samhita deals with various subjects like Muhurtas i.e . auspicious moments to be prescribed for various functions , Desarishtas ie Calamitous occurences to the countries etc.

+One knows astrology and that part of the science of Jyotisha which is known as Samhita which form a part of the Science.
+- But he cannot answer so many intricate problems pertaining to Artronomy.

-Sush a person , who does not know the astronomical part of the science , which abounds in innunerable reasonings , is one like a king depicted in a drawing , or a lion fast tied to a pole .
+Sush a person who does not know the astronomical part of the science , which abounds in innunerable reasonings , is one like a king depicted in a drawing, or a lion fast tied to a pole .

 Verse 8.

-The Science of Jyautisha without Astronomy, is like a king's a my without roaring elephants though ex - celling in horses etc ; is like a garden without mango trees , or like a lake without water , or again like a lady parted with her newly married lover .
+The Science of Jyotisha without Astronomy, is like a king's a my without roaring elephants though ex-celling in horses etc.

+It is like a garden without mango trees , or like a lake without water , or again like a lady parted with her newly married lover .

 Verse 9.

 The Vedic lore prescribes Sacrifices to be performed.
 These sacrifices are based on a knowledge of appropriate time to perform them.

-This science of astronomy gives a knowledge of time; hence it has been reckoned as one of the six Vedangas or limbs of the Veda.
+This science of astronomy gives a knowledge of time.
+Hence, it has been reckoned as one of the 6 Vedangas or limbs of the Veda.

+### Verse 10.

-Verse 10.
-(Out of the six Vedangas) The science of grammar is like the face of the person of the Veda, the science of Jyautisha takes the place of the eyes, the Nirukta that of the ears; the Kalpa that of the hands; the Siksha that of the nose and the Chandas the place of the feet.
+(Out of the 6 Vedangas) The science of grammar is like the face of the person of the Veda, the science of Jyautisha takes the place of the eyes, the Nirukta that of the ears; the Kalpa that of the hands; the Siksha that of the nose and the Chandas the place of the feet.

+### Verse 11

-Verse 11.
-This science of Jyautisha being depicted as the very eyes of the Person of the Veda, so it has been acclaimed as the most important of the six Angas or limbs of the Veda, in as much as, even if a person be endowed with limbs like the ears, nose etc, if he be devoid of vision, he could not do anything.
+This science of Jyotisha is depicted as the very eyes of the Person of the Veda.
+So it has been acclaimed as the most important of the 6 Angas or limbs of the Veda, in as much as, even if a person be endowed with limbs like the ears, nose etc, if he be devoid of vision, he could not do anything.

-Verse 12.
+### Verse 12

 This Science of Astronomy has been declared as the most important of the Vedangas.

 Hence this has to be studied by the Dwijas (ie Brahmins Kshatriyas and the Vaishyas who form the three higher castes), also because it is sacred, secret and the best discipline.

-By so doing they would acquire Dharma, Artha, Kama as well as fame (Life is depicted as having a four-fold purpose out of which, Dharma, Artha and Kama form the first trio, Moksha being the ultimate goal of life).
+By so doing they would acquire Dharma, Artha, Kama as well as fame.

+Life is depicted as having a four-fold purpose out of which, Dharma, Artha and Kama form the first trio, Moksha being the ultimate goal of life.

-Verses 13 and 14.
-The creator having created the stellar circle along with the planets, placed the latter at the beginning of the circle, put them in constant revolution, at the same time putting the extreme two stars (on either side) in a fixed position.
+### Verses 13 and 14

+The creator having created the stellar circle along with the planets, placed the star at the beginning of the circle.

+He put them in constant revolution, at the same time putting the extreme 2 stars (on either side) in a fixed position.

 <!-- Comm.
 Bhaskara's own commentary Vasana Bhasha under this verse mentions the following points, which are to be noted.
 The twenty seven stars known as Asvini, Bharani etc. occupy positions roughly at equal distances along the Zodiac, arranged from west to east.
 The planets were all placed in the beginning of the stellar circle in such a way that they were in a straight line the moon, Mercury, Venus, Sun, Mars, Jupiter and Saturn occupying consecutive positions from the earth in increasing distances, not of uniform measure.
 The circle of stars known as the Zodiac lies far behind all the planets.
 There is a wind known as pravaha which keeps the entire Zodiac, as well as the planets below going round and round in the Westerly direction.
 At the same tim*, the planets while participating in this westerly motion, have themselves individual motion towards the east.
 Two stars, are placed one at the north-pole and the other at the south, and they are fixed¹.
 The diurnal motion due to pravaha is far greater than the individual motion of the planets among the stars in a direction from west to east ie the direction opposite to that of diurnal motion.